okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024/index.md

 #### Bug fixed in 2024.03.1

-One-time passcodes (OTPs) that were sent using a telephony inline hook weren’t subject to rate limits.
+One-time passcodes (OTPs) that were sent using a telephony inline hook weren't subject to rate limits.
 (OKTA-704319)

 ### Monthly release 2024.03.0